Im-Abhi/To-Do-List/README.md

 7. Head over to localhost:4000 in your browser to view the app.

 ## Technologies Used
-HTML5, CSS3, JS, Express, NodeJs, MongoDB (Mongoose)
+EJS, CSS3, JS, Express, NodeJs, MongoDB (Mongoose)